dokku/dokku/docs/deployment/methods/images.md

 ### Deploying an image tag

 Finally, you can also deploy a local image using the `tags:deploy` command.
+When specifying a tag that is not `latest`, the released image will be retagged as the `latest` image tag for the app.

 ```shell
 dokku tags:deploy node-js-app v1